-Meningitis is an infection and inflammation of the meninges.
-Your meninges are the membranes that cover your spinal cord and your brain.
-Meningitis can be caused by many different germs, including bacteria, fungi, and viruses.
+Meningitis is an infection and inflammation of your meninges.
+Your meninges are the thin tissues that cover your spinal cord and your brain.
+Meningitis can be caused by many different organisms, including bacteria, fungi, and viruses.

 Meningococcal meningitis is caused by bacteria.
 This specific type of meningitis leads to death in about half of untreated cases.
-Meningitis has many cold and flu-like symptoms, such as a headache and a high fever.
+Meningitis is marked by many cold and flu-like symptoms, such as a headache and a high fever.
 Its symptoms also include confusion, or irritability in infants, and a stiff neck.
 You should see your doctor right away if you suspect that you or a loved one might have meningococcal meningitis.

-According to the Centers for Disease Control and Prevention, anywhere from five to 20 percent of the population may carry the bacteria that cause meningococcal meningitis (CDC, 2012).
-In most cases, however, it is dormant—meaning it does not cause this disease.
+According to the Centers for Disease Control and Prevention (CDC), 5 to 10 percent of the population carry the bacteria that cause meningococcal meningitis.
+In most cases, it’s dormant.
+That means it doesn’t lead to illness or symptoms.

-Unfortunately, when the disease is not dormant, it is very dangerous.
-According to the National Institute of Neurological Disorders and Stroke, the infection is fatal in 10 to 15 percent of cases.
-In addition, 10 to 15 percent of cases will result in serious brain damage (NINDS, 2011).
+If it isn’t dormant, it’s very dangerous.
+According to the National Institute of Neurological Disorders and Stroke (NINDS), the infection is fatal in 10 to 15 percent of cases, even with treatment.
+Another 10 to 15 percent of cases will result in permanent brain damage and other serious side effects.

-You will typically develop symptoms about four days after you were exposed to the bacteria, and this duration is known as the “incubation period.”
-In some cases, this may happen as quickly as two days after exposure, or may take up to 14 days.
+You’ll typically develop symptoms about three to five days after being exposed to the bacteria, and this duration is known as the “incubation period.”
+In some cases, this may happen as quickly as two days after exposure, or it may take up to 14 days.

-Meningococcal meningitis has several common symptoms, which usually come on rapidly.
-These common symptoms include:
+Meningococcal meningitis has several common symptoms.
+They usually appear rapidly.
+They include:

 Other possible, but less common, symptoms include:

 As the disease progresses, you may experience seizures.
-It can even lead to death if left untreated.
+It can even lead to death, especially if left untreated.

 Your doctor will generally diagnose meningococcal meningitis by performing a spinal tap, which is also known as a lumbar puncture (LP).
 During an LP, your doctor will take a sample of your spinal fluid by inserting a needle into your spine.
 This fluid is then tested to determine whether you have this disease.

-Other procedures your doctor might perform include a blood test and a physical examination for symptoms of meningococcal meningitis.
+Your doctor might also perform a blood test and a physical examination for symptoms of meningococcal meningitis.
 While these are not as conclusive as a spinal tap, they can help give your doctor insight into your condition.

-Your doctor will immediately admit you to the hospital if he or she believes that you have meningococcal meningitis.
-He or she will treat you with an antibiotic such as ceftriaxone (a common choice for this disease).
-In some cases, your doctor might use another antibiotic such as:
+Your doctor will immediately admit you to the hospital if they believe you have meningococcal meningitis.
+They’ll treat you with an antibiotic, such as ceftriaxone.
+In some cases, your doctor might use another antibiotic, such as:

 Because this disease is spread through close contact, your doctor may also recommend treating anyone who may have been in close contact with you.

-With early diagnosis and treatment, the death rate goes down to five to 15 percent.
-These deaths typically occur within the first two days of onset (NINDS, 2011).
+With early diagnosis and treatment, the death rate goes down to 5 to 15 percent.
+These deaths typically occur within the first three days of onset.

-Ten to 20 percent of those who survive the disease will have lasting problems as a result.
+One in five of those who survive the disease will have lasting problems as a result.
 These can include brain damage and hearing loss.

-This disease is very dangerous even with prompt treatment.
-Don’t hesitate to go to the doctor or emergency room immediately if you think you might have meningococcal meningitis
+This disease is very dangerous, even with prompt treatment.
+See your doctor or go to the emergency room immediately if you think you might have meningococcal meningitis.

 The vaccines are generally recommended for people aged 11 to 18 years.
 People aged 19 to 21 who are enrolling in college should also get vaccinated.

 Your doctor may recommend a vaccine in some other cases.
-For example, if you are planning to travel to a part of the world where meningococcal meningitis is endemic, you may be advised to get a vaccine first.
-Your doctor might also suggest the vaccine if you have had your spleen removed or if you have a chronic illness.
+For example, if you’re planning to travel to a part of the world where meningococcal meningitis is regularly found, you may be advised to get a vaccine first.
+Your doctor might also suggest the vaccine if you’ve had your spleen removed or if you have a chronic illness.